An entry-level startup job is better than a fancier job at a more traditional business.

 Learning all the time

-There is so much opportunity – neccessity even – for learning in startups.
-There’s an entire ecosystem of books, blogs, Twitter accounts, videos, and podcasts on every aspect and role, and it’s common for startup employees to be immersed in continual learning.
+There is so much opportunity—necessity even—for learning in startups.
+There’s an entire ecosystem of books, blogs, Twitter accounts, videos, podcasts, and guides on every aspect and role, and it’s common for startup employees to be immersed in continual learning.
 This will make you so valuable later in your career!

 All-nighters and energy

 Stressful?
 Sure, sometimes.
-But this is the kind of adventure young people crave, and it make you come alive!
+But this is the kind of adventure young people crave, and it makes you come alive!

 The future, not the past